 - Great for enchiladas, tamales, tacos, burritos, rice and beans.

 - Enhances the richness of bean chili (try it with La Costena's seasoned black beans or pinto beans or both).

-INGREDIENTS: CRACKERS (WHEAT FLOUR, SALT, WATER, BAKING SODA, SUGAR), SOYBEAN OIL, SUGAR, SESAME SEEDS, ANCHO CHILI PEPPERS, CACAO, SAY, PASILLA CHILI PEPPERS, MORA CHILI PEPPERS, ONIONS AND SPICES.
+INGREDIENTS: CRACKERS (WHEAT FLOUR, SALT, WATER, BAKING SODA, SUGAR), SOYBEAN OIL, SUGAR, SESAME SEEDS, ANCHO CHILI PEPPERS, CACAO, SALT, PASILLA CHILI PEPPERS, MORA CHILI PEPPERS, ONIONS AND SPICES.